Code-Institute-Submissions/savasana_yoga/README.md

 ### Images

-All Images were sourced from Unsplash and Pexels.
+All images were sourced from Unsplash and Pexels.

 ### Text